 To get the most out of your content marketing efforts, it is important to think quality over quantity.
 Second, take time to promote your content: content is a king, distribution is a queen, they say.
 Last but not least, develop a well-thought marketing automation strategy around your content.

 The latter means that you should not let your readers go if they are not ready to buy right away.
 Invite them to subscribe and use retargeting campaigns to increase conversion.
-Here are a few retargeting strategies showing how potent the approach is.
+Here is a beginner’s guide to retargeting advertising that will show you how potent the approach is.

 Social Media Marketing